Ed Galloway's Totem Pole Park in Oklahoma

 Oklahoma Route 66 Association

-Oklahoma Route 66 Passport
+Oklahoma Route 66 Passport & Guide

 The Oklahoma Route 66 Passport from the Oklahoma Tourism & Recreation Department helps Route 66 travelers find new destinations to explore and document their progress along the way.
-A new updated passport (yellow) is being offered beginning in 2023.

-The Route 66 Passport, which is available free at TravelOK.com, features 66 of the state’s memorable Mother Road attractions.
-It includes iconic stops like Catoosa’s Blue Whale, Stroud’s Rock Cafe and Clinton’s Oklahoma Route 66 Museum along with many newer favorites.
+It includes iconic stops like Catoosa’s Blue Whale, Stroud’s Rock Cafe and Clinton’s Oklahoma Route 66 Museum along with many other favorites.

 Get your passport stamped at each stop, then take it to a Tourism Information Center to be verified and earn an exclusive Route 66 coin.